Momcozy BM01 Video Baby Monitor review

 Finding the right baby monitor can bring peace of mind to parents when they need to be away from their child, and the Momcozy BM01 Video Baby Monitor is designed to deliver just that.
 Featuring a high-resolution 1080p camera, this non-WiFi monitor ensures that parents can always keep an eye on their little ones without relying on potentially insecure internet connections.

 With features like two-way audio, night vision, and temperature monitoring, the BM01 is packed with thoughtful additions to make parenting easier.
 Whether you're monitoring sleep, nap times, or simply checking in, this monitor offers a user-friendly solution for any household.
-Here’s how Features & Reviews Editor Emily Gilbert got on when testing the Momcozy monitor with her son Theodore.
+Here’s how our awards testers and Features & Reviews Editor Emily Gilbert got on when testing the Momcozy monitor with their children.

 Expert rating: